AndreasGeiger/PythonAutomatisieren/README.md

 # PythonAutomatisieren
-This Project is based on the exercises from the book "Routineaufgaben mit Python automatisieren".
+This Project is based on the exercises from the book "Automate the Boring Stuff with Python".